alex-netkachov/pwd/README.md

 `pwd` is a simple cross-platform console password manager, written in .NET6/C#.

-- It is tiny yet efficient as it only focused on helping you managing passwords.
-- No vendor-lock, use encrypted passwords with openssl and your text editor.
+Main features:

+- Helps managing your sensitive information (e.g. passwords, keys, notes) in openssl-encrypted YAML files.
-- It is opensource and cross-platform, it works where .NET works.
+- Cross-platform, i.e. it works where .NET works (windows, macos, linux).
-- Can export passwords to a self-contained HTML page.
+- Exports the passwords to an HTML page, which can be opened in mobile browsers or on the systems where no new software can be installed.
+- No vendor lock, the encrypted files can be managed with well known open-source tools, e.g. openssl.

 ## Requirements